 Forza may be unable to keep up with changes in EV technology or alternatives to electricity as a fuel source and, as a result, its competitiveness may suffer.
 Developments in alternative technologies, such as advanced diesel, hydrogen, ethanol, fuel cells, or compressed natural gas, or improvements in the fuel economy of the internal combustion engine or the cost of gasoline, may materially and adversely affect our business and prospects in ways we do not currently anticipate.
-Existing and other battery cell technologies, fuels or sources of energy may emerge as customers' preferred alternative to Forza's back.
+Existing and other battery cell technologies, fuels or sources of energy may emerge as customers' preferred alternative to Forza's boats.
 Any failure by Forza to develop new or enhanced technologies or processes, or to react to changes in existing technologies, could materially delay its development and introduction of new and enhanced alternative fuel and EVs, which could result in the loss of competitiveness of our electric boats, decreased revenue and a loss of market share to competitors.
 Forza's research and development efforts may not be sufficient to adapt to changes in alternative fuel and electric vehicle technology.
 As technologies change, Forza plans to upgrade or adapt its electric boats with the latest technology.
 However, Forza's electric boats may not compete effectively with alternative systems if Forza is not able to source and integrate the latest technology into its boats.
-Additionally, the introduction and integration of new technologies into the electric boats may long increase costs and adversely affected.
+Additionally, the introduction and integration of new technologies into the electric boats may increase costs and capital expenditures required for the production and manufacture of boats and, if Forza is unable to cost efficiently implement such technologies or adjust its manufacturing operations, its business, prospects, financial condition, results of operations, and cash flows would be materially and adversely affected.